sqlballs/MicrosoftFabricPre-Con/fabricoverview/04 - The Fabric Developer Experience.md

 <h2 id="4.3"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">4.3 Using Visual Studio Code</h2>

+Using Visual Studio Code with Microsoft Fabric is a great way to develop and deploy applications for the cloud.
+Visual Studio Code is a free, open source, and cross-platform code editor that supports multiple languages and runtimes, such as C#, Java, Python, and .NET.
+Microsoft Fabric is an all-in-one analytics solution for enterprises that covers everything from data movement to data science, real-time analytics, and business intelligence.
+It offers a comprehensive suite of services, including data lake, data engineering, and data integration, all in one place.

-The Synapse VS Code extension supports a pro-developer experience for exploring Microsoft Fabric lakehouses, and authoring Fabric notebooks and Spark job definitions.
-Visual Studio Code is a one of the most popular lightweight source code editors; it runs on your desktop and is available for Windows, macOS, and Linux.
-By installing the Synapse VS Code extension, you can author, run, and debug your notebook and Spark job definition locally in VS Code.
-You can also post the code to the remote Spark compute in your Fabric workspace to run or debug.
-The extension also allows you to browse your lakehouse data, including tables and raw files, in VS Code.
+The Synapse VS Code extension enables a seamless and productive developer experience for exploring Microsoft Fabric lakehouses, and creating Fabric notebooks and Spark job definitions

+Visual Studio Code is a widely used and lightweight source code editor that runs on your desktop and supports Windows, macOS, and Linux platforms.
+With the Synapse VS Code extension, you can create, execute, and debug your notebook and Spark job definition locally in VS Code.
+You can also submit the code to the remote Spark compute in your Fabric workspace for running or debugging.
+Moreover, the extension enables you to browse your lakehouse data, including tables and raw files, in VS Code.

 **Prerequisites**